How to Survive Colic- From a Mom Who Has Been There

-I also think part of the reason the carrier worked was because the baby was in an upright position.
+I also think part of the reason the carrier worked was that the baby was in an upright position.
 If it was indeed a belly issue, then being upright and tightly secured in something felt good and relieved that belly pain.
 Once I tried to lay the baby down, that relief was gone, and the pain came back, which in turn woke the baby up.

-You’ll Also Enjoy: Baby Food DIY- How to Make Your Own Baby Food
+READ NEXT: Baby Food DIY- How to Make Your Own Baby Food

 I hope you are still reading because THIS is the one that finally worked the best for us, although we still had a baby with colic symptoms most of the time, just not as severe!
 BioGaia makes a probiotic drop for infants that was seriously a Godsend to us.
 They can be hard to find, but they are worth it.
 If you’re lucky, you can find them at your pharmacy, but if not, I am including a link to them on Amazon in this post.

 BioGaia’s ProTectis Baby Probiotic Drops are super simple to give.
 They are given once a day and can easily be added to a bottle.
 If you’re breastfeeding, all you have to do is open your baby’s mouth right before a feeding drop the drops in and then feed the baby.

 They are a little bit pricey, but if they work, then you know it’s worth your sanity, and more than anything, it’s worth your baby feeling better.